NOAA's Proposed Time Area Closure

 Spinner Dolphin Core Resting Areas

-NOAA's Final Rule to Prohibit Swimming With and Approaching Hawaiian Spinner Dolphins.
+NOAA's Final Rule Prohibiting Swimming With and Approaching Hawaiian Spinner Dolphins.

 Distance Limit

 We support NOAA's Final Rule to Prohibit Swimming With and Approaching Hawaiian Spinner Dolphins, but do not think it is going far enough.
-The observations in this study suggest that, in order to be effective in not disturbing the dolphins the distance limit needs to be extended from 50 yds (46m) to 100 yds (91m), as is currently applied for marine mammal species covered by the endangered species act (ESA) and promoted by the Alaska regional office of NOAA Fisheries.
+The observations in the Citizen's Science study suggest that, in order to be effective in not disturbing the dolphins, the distance limit needs to be extended from 50 yds (46m) to 100 yds (91m), as is currently applied for marine mammal species covered by the endangered species act (ESA) and promoted by the Alaska regional office of NOAA Fisheries.

 In addition to a distance limit, it is also important to restrict the number of vessels around the school, since dolphin schools in several locations may spend some or most of their resting time, slowly swimming along the coastline while resting.
-One example of this is along the Kohala Coast, where spinner dolphin schools were displaced from their resting area when Kawaihae harbor was built.
-They now often congregate north of the harbor in the morning and then slowly move north along the coast.
+One example of this is along the Kohala Coast, where spinner dolphin schools were displaced from their primary resting area when Kawaihae harbor was built.
+They now often congregate just north of the harbor in the morning and then slowly move north along the coast, while resting.